Our Oncology department is dedicated to the study, treatment, diagnosis and prevention of tumours and cancer.

 BSC, BVSC, PHD, DIPECVIM-CA (ONCOLOGY), FRCVS

-Jo Morris graduated from Bristol University in 1988 and after a short time in mixed general practice, completed a residency in Small Animal Clinical Oncology at Cambridge University.
+Jo graduated from Bristol University in 1988 and after a short time in mixed general practice, completed a residency in Small Animal Clinical Oncology at Cambridge University.
 After being awarded an FRCVS in Small Animal Clinical Oncology in 1993, she completed a PhD on chromosome translocations in breast cancer at Cambridge, and then continued breast cancer- related research in Glasgow.
 She is currently Professor of Small Animal Oncology and head of the Oncology Referral Service at Glasgow University.
-She is an RCVS specialist in Veterinary Oncology and a Diplomate of the ECVIM-CA [oncology].
+She is a a Diplomate of the ECVIM-CA [oncology] and European and RCVS specialist in Veterinary Oncology.

 MARIANA LOPES

 Mariana graduated from the University of Lisbon, Portugal, in 2017.
 She completed her undergraduate rotation in a referring oncology hospital in Lisbon, and later presented her master's dissertation in immune characterization on canine lymphoma, focusing in IL-17.
-She is interested in all aspects of oncology, and especially in cancer immunology and research.
+Mariana completed an internship and residency in oncology, combined with a Master’s degree looking at Genetic causes of canine lymphoma in 2023 and also became a Diplomate of the ECVIM-CA [oncology] in 2023.

 Jade Webster